Rings Whose Non-Invertible Elements Are Uniquely Strongly Clean: Examples and Main Results

-\begin{theorem} Let $R$ be a ring and let $G$ be a locally finite group.
-Then, $RG$ is a GUSC ring if, and only if, $R$ is a GUSC ring and $G$ is a $p$-group with $p\in J(R)$. \end{theorem}
+\begin{theorem} Let $R$ be a ring.
+Then, the following two points are equivalent for a semi-simple ring $R$: \\ (i) $R$ is a GUSC ring. \\ (ii) $R$ is either a local ring, or a USC ring, or $R=M_2(\mathbb{Z}_2)$. \end{theorem}